The Trail of an Outlaw

 John nodded at the restless mob of cows, "Twenty!
 Didn't expect that many.
 Good job."

 "Thought I was about to lose half of 'em," Jess said.
 "A small band of horses scattered them.
 Say!"
-He turned his eyes to his friend, "There was a big black and white yearling leadin' 'em.
+He turned his eyes to his friend, "There was a big grullo yearling leadin' 'em.
 Think you'd sell him?"

 "Jess, if you can catch him, and bring in that black mare running with the band, you can have the colt!"
 John said, his voice rather gruff with disgust.
-"The mare is a pure blood Tennessee Pacer that I brought back from the war.
-Pirate, an old outlaw Spanish Mustang ran her off and has sired several foals on her, including that paint you saw.
+"The mare is a pure blood Colonial Quarter Horse that I brought back from the war.
+Pirate, an old outlaw feral Quarter Horse from the Springer spread, ran her off and has sired several foals on her, including the one you saw.
 Haven't been able to bring her in."

 "I'll get them, Sherm," Jess said confidently.
 "Didn't see a stallion with the band, just mares, and some youngsters.
-Looked like the paint was taking over."
+Looked like the grullo was taking over."

 "Make sure to let us know when you go after 'em, pard," John said, a warning note in his voice.
 "That old mare is just about as bad as Pirate was.
 She'll kick your brains out given half the chance."